Helpout-G12/App/Instruction Notes.md

 USE "overrides" in npm package.json to override vulnaranble dependencies.
 EDIT THE pacckage-lock.json file after first npm install to update the version of the vulnerable dependencies.

-USE UI ELEMENTS FROM components folder or native-base ui library.
+PREFER UI ELEMENTS FROM components folder or native-base ui library.

+PREFER fontawesome icons from the fontawesome library over react-native-vector-icons or expo-vector-icons.

-APP NAVIGATION:
+## APP NAVIGATION

     The App uses a 2 tier Navigation system.